 One area where clickwrap agreements are running into problems is with language regarding amendments.
 Most include clauses indicating the site has the right to change the terms whenever it likes.

 This type of language will invalidate a contract.
 Why?
-If you can modify the terms of a contract at any time, you don’t have a contract.
-A contract is a set transaction.
-When the terms are not set in concrete, courts will rule the agreement is “illusory” and invalidate it.
+If you can modify the terms of an agreement at any time, you don’t have a contract.
+A contract is a fixed transaction.
+When the parties have not set the conditions in concrete, courts will rule the agreement is “illusory” and invalidate it.
 An example can show how this might play out in the real world.

 Imagine you sign up for an app for your phone.
-Now image the app was allowed to change the price at any time, including AFTER you purchased the app.
+Now image the app could change the price at any time, including AFTER you purchased the app.
 How would you react to getting a notice a month after buying the app that you owed another $90?
 Probably not well.
-This is exactly what is occurring when a site claims the right to amend its terms whenever it likes.

 A clickwrap agreement now represents the standard for online contracting.
 If you own a website, drop me a note to learn more about how to implement one on your site as well as the language you can and cannot include.